The Best Places to Go on a Horse Riding Holiday in Spain

 If you’ve been aching to let your inner cowboy shine, a horse riding holiday in Spain will do the trick quite well.
 But with so much terrain for horseback riding to choose from, deciding where to go can be somewhat of a challenge.

-To help you begin your journey, here are the horse riding destinations that you should add to your itinerary:
+To help you begin your journey, here are the horse riding destinations in Spain that you should add to your itinerary:

 Perhaps nowhere else in Spain is horse riding as deeply rooted in the local culture as it is in Andalusia.
 This is the home of the Pure Spanish Horse, also known as the PRE or Andalusian.